 There are so many things to do in Avignon, France’s little city center that it’s almost unbelievable.
 Within the city’s ancient stone walls you’ll find palaces, museums, galleries, markets, parks and more… and they’re all within easy walking distance of one another.
-Whether you have a day or a week, Avignon makes a perfect base to get to know a French city, and its surroundings, in depth.
+Whether you have a day or a week, the city makes a perfect home base and Avignon is definitely worth visiting!

 I recently spent about two weeks in Avignon and had a chance to visit all of the city’s best attractions (and a few duds that I won’t bother mentioning in this guide).
 Despite the length of my stay I never got bored, since Avignon has so many unique things to do and is connected so easily to nearby towns and cities around Provence.